How to Apply Heading link

 5) Application Checklist

 Application Items How to Provide to UIC Description Application for Graduate Study Online Form Forms include personal information, contact information, planned course of study, and test scores (if applicable).
-Personal Statement Upload This should be a 1-2 page document describing research interests, experiences, and professional goals.
-Official Transcripts/ Academic Documents in PDF format Upload Hard copies are required ONLY if an applicant is admitted.
+Personal Statement Upload Please answer the Guided Prompts Official Transcripts/ Academic Documents in PDF format Upload Hard copies are required ONLY if an applicant is admitted.
 3 Letters of Recommendation Submit Email Contact Information Letters must be written by professors or employers who can and should address the applicant’s academic and research ability.
 Inform recommenders that their letters must be on institutional letterhead and signed.
 GRE General Exam Scores

 (GRE Scores are no longer required)